Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

 Fig. \ref{xrt} depicts the time-evolution of multiple d-QCs before and after collisions in an alloy of composition ${\textrm{Al}_{79}\textrm{Co}_{6}\textrm{Ni}_{15}}$, upon slow cooling (1 \degree C/min) from above the liquidus ($\sim$1026 \degree C) to below.
-The growth sequences of the d-QCs were recorded via XRT every 10 mins with 20 s scan time, starting from 1020 \degree C (at which point the sample was in a fully liquid state).
+The growth sequences of the as-grown d-QCs were recorded via XRT every 10 mins with 20 s scan time, starting from 1020 \degree C (at which point the sample was in a fully liquid state).
 The key advantage of using XRT is that we can unambiguously visualize the morphologies, misorientations, and growth dynamics of the QCs in real-time and in 3D, without needing to repeatedly quench our specimen.
 Quenching is known to distort the shapes and orientations of the solid-liquid interfaces \cite{chamberland1967crystal}.
-We confirmed the existence of d-QCs in our sample through X-ray diffraction (Fig. S1) together with a thermodynamic assessment of the Al-Co-Ni system \cite{wang2018experimental}.
+We confirmed the existence of d-QCs in our sample through X-ray diffraction (XRD, see Fig.~\ref{xrd}(a)) together with a thermodynamic assessment of the Al-Co-Ni system \cite{wang2018experimental}.
+On the basis of our XRD results on a water-quenched specimen, we plot in Fig.~\ref{xrd}(b) the physical scattering vector, $G_{||}$ (defined as $4\pi \sin\theta/\lambda$, where $\lambda$ is X-ray wavelength), against the full width at half maximum (FWHM) of the peaks belonging to the d-QC in Fig.~\ref{xrd}(a).
+The linear relationship between the two quantities indicates that the contribution of phonon strain in the lattice dominates that of phason strain \cite{guryan1989cu}.
+Therefore, we can expect that phason strain is relaxed if we consider the relatively longer time-scales of the slow cooling experiment showcased in Fig.~\ref{xrt}.

-The d-QCs in Fig. 1 show a decaprismatic morphology \cite{han2017probing} with a \enquote*{long axis} parallel to $\langle 00001 \rangle$, representing the fast-growing periodic direction.
+The d-QCs in Fig. \ref{xrt} show a decaprismatic morphology \cite{han2017probing} with a \enquote*{long axis} parallel to $\langle 00001 \rangle$, representing the fast-growing periodic direction.
 Perpendicular to this direction is the aperiodic plane \{00001\}.
-Similar to our past experiments \cite{han2017probing, han2019side}, the d-QCs are \enquote*{anchored} to the oxide skin of the sample (not pictured), which acts as a heterogeneous nucleant for the d-QCs.
-As they grow, the d-QCs interact with each other through \textit{soft impingements} (overlapping diffusion fields) and \textit{hard impingements} (collisions).
+Similar to our past experiments \cite{han2017probing, han2019side}, the d-QCs are \enquote*{anchored} to the oxide skin of the sample (not pictured), which acts as a fixed, heterogeneous nucleant for the d-QCs, preventing their displacement.
+Grain displacement would manifest itself as negative solid-liquid interfacial velocities on one side of the grain and positive interfacial velocities on the other.
+We do not observe this feature here nor in our prior experiments \cite{han2017probing}.
+As the d-QCs grow, they interact with each other through \textit{soft impingements} (overlapping diffusion fields) and \textit{hard impingements} (collisions)\cite{dantzig2016solidification}.